benphelps/homepage-docs/src/pages/en/services/glances.md

 <img width="970" alt="Screenshot 2023-09-06 at 1 51 48 PM" src="https://github.com/benphelps/homepage-docs/assets/82196/cc6b9adc-4218-4274-96ca-36c3e64de5d0">

-To switch to the alternative "graphless" view, simply passs `graph: false` as an option to the widget, like so:
+To switch to the alternative "graphless" view, simply passs `chart: false` as an option to the widget, like so:

 ```yaml
 - Network Usage: